 - Vitamin C does more than keep germs at bay.
 It helps the body make collagen, so be sure to get the right mix of fruits and veggies.

 Nutrition is also important in the sense that it can help restore the body’s equilibrium.
 People lose more than water when they sweat.
 They also lose electrolytes, like sodium and potassium.
-After a sweaty workout session, some athletes may need to restore their electrolyte balance.
-Eating a banana could help deliver potassium and needed sugar.
+Post sweaty workout session, some athletes may need to restore their electrolyte balance.
+Eating a banana is a great natural way to absorb potassium and natural sugar.